processing/p5.accessibility/README.md

 The library creates 3 outputs:

-1.  **Plain Text Output** - Describes the visual content present in the canvas in list form.
-Each element can be selected to get more details.
+1.  **Plain Text Output** - This output describes the visual content present on the canvas.

+      The general description of the canvas includes canvas size, canvas color, and number of elements in the canvas          (example: "Your output is a 200 by 200 lavender blue (123, 87, 255) canvas containing the following 4 objects:"").
+This description is followed by a list of elements where the shape, color, position, and area of each element are described (example: "orange (255, 128, 0) ellipse at top left covering 0.79% of the canvas"), each element can be selected to get more details.
+A table of elements is also provided.
+In this table, shape, color, location, coordinates and area are described (example: "orange (255, 128, 0) ellipse location=top left coordinates =20x,20y area=0.79%").

-2.  **Table Text Output** - The visual content in the canvas is laid out in the form of a table based on the spatial location of each element- the elements can be selected individually to get more details.
+2.  **Table Text Output** - The table output laids out the content of the canvas in the form of a table based on the spatial location of each element.

+      A brief description of the canvas is available before the table output.
+This description includes: color of the background, size of the canvas, number of objects, and object types (example: "lavender blue (123, 87, 255) canvas is 200 by 200 of area 40000 contains 4 objects - 3 ellipse 1 rect").
+The table describes the content spatially, each element is placed on a cell of the table depending on its position.
+Within each cell an element the color and type of shape of that element are available (example: "orange (255, 87, 255) ellipse").
+These descriptions can be selected individually to get more details.
+A list of elements where shape, color, location, coordinates and area are described (example: "orange (255, 128, 0) ellipse location=top left coordinates =20x,20y area=0.79%") is also available.

 3.  **Sound Output** - This mode explains the movement of the objects present in the canvas.
 Top to Down movement is represented by a decrease in frequency and left to right through panning.